 However, while non low-income students may have access to more resources that aid in their course success, what is dishearteningly predictable is that even within this group, students don't experience course success at comparable rates (Figure 2).
 Furthermore, when course completion is replaced with other metrics like course retention, graduation or transfer, our results do not differ.
 By "predictable", we are not making a claim about our students' intelligence or ability to attain their education goal.
-Instead, what is predictable is our college's completion outcomes and how they continue to reflect a persistent pattern

-By centering race, we do not suggest to ignore disparities for other marginalized groups. on their educational journey, which ethnic student groups do we do a better job at serving?
+Instead, what is predictable is our college's completion outcomes and how they continue to reflect a persistent pattern of what we have achieved, and fall short in achieving.
+If we view course completion as an indicator of our college's collective effort in helping students progress on their educational journey, which ethnic student groups do we do a better job at serving?
 Conversely, which student groups are we not serving as well?
 By shifting from a deficit lens, which focuses on which students may be deemed not college ready, to one that questions how we may be creating barriers with our current approach to serving students, and who is harmed by those barriers, the responsibility is then on us as a college to instead be student ready.
 Identifying these racial disparities, and our hand in perpetuating them, allows us to make the shift to meet students where they are.
 By centering race, we do not suggest to ignore disparities for other marginalized groups.
 Instead, we suggest that as we attend to disparities for other groups we consistently and intentionally address students of color within those groups.
 We must center race in our work and discussions even as we act to mitigate other groups' disparities.

 We realize the topic of race is sometimes difficult and uncomfortable to discuss.
 As humans who have been socialized to avoid this topic, we recognize our strong predisposition to shift focus away from race in our dialogues and planning efforts.
-However, if we are to dismantle systemic barriers at Foothill
+However, if we are to dismantle systemic barriers at Foothill most historically underserved of groups.
+This college's Strategic Vision for Equity plan is one step along the path of that purpose and vision for the Foothill College community.